temporalio/documentation/docs/cli/index.md

 ### Homebrew

-Run the following command to install Temporal CLI using Homebrew:
+Run the following command to install Temporal CLI using Homebrew on macOS:

 `brew install temporal`

+### Scoop

+Run the following command to install Temporal CLI using Scoop on Windows:

+`scoop install temporal-cli`

 ### Manual